Lucie Šafářová: 2007: First major quarterfinal

 At the start of 2007, Šafářová elected to represent the Czech Republic in the Hopman Cup instead of defending her Gold Coast title.
-Due to not defending the points at that tournament, she came into the first Grand Slam of the year ranked No. 70 and unseeded.
+Due to not defending the points at that tournament, she came into the first Grand Slam tournament of the year ranked No. 70 and unseeded.
 Yet she made headlines at the Australian Open, when she stunned the defending champion and No. 2 seed Amélie Mauresmo in the fourth round.
 She then lost to fellow Czech Nicole Vaidišová in the quarterfinals.
 After the Australian Open, her ranking rose from No. 70 to 31.

 Šafářová continued her good start to 2007 at the Paris indoor event.
 She reached the final by defeating Tsvetana Pironkova in three sets and Nicole Vaidišová, Svetlana Kuznetsova, and Justine Henin, all in straight sets.
 However, she lost the final against Nadia Petrova in three sets.
 She pulled out of her next event in Antwerp due to a shoulder injury.

 Šafářová lost in round three of both Indian Wells and Miami to Shahar Pe'er and Serena Williams, respectively.
 She defeated Daniela Hantuchová in the Czech Republic vs. Slovak Republic Fed Cup encounter.
 She then lost in the semifinals of the Tier-IV Estoril tournament to Victoria Azarenka.

 At Roland Garros, Šafářová defeated Mauresmo in the third round, in straight sets.
 It was the second time in a row that she had beaten Mauresmo in a Grand Slam championship, after winning their only previous encounter in January at the Australian Open.
 In the next round, she lost in three sets to Anna Chakvetadze.
 As the 25th seed in Wimbledon, she defeated Zuzana Ondrášková followed by a win over Eleni Daniilidou, in three sets.
-However, in the third round, she lost to world No. 3, Jelena Janković, in three sets, after coming within two points of another Grand Slam upset.
+However, in the third round, she lost to world No. 3, Jelena Janković, in three sets, after coming within two points of another major upset.
 The match was described as the best match of the 2007 WTA Tour up to that point and the best women's Wimbledon match in many years. Šafářová entered the US Open as the 20th seed.
 She defeated Jessica Moore in the first round and Andrea Petkovic in the second round.
 She fell to Marion Bartoli in the third round.
-In 2007, she advanced to the third round or better in all four Grand Slams including the quarterfinals of the Australian Open, which was the best Grand Slam result at that point of her career.
+In 2007, she advanced to the third round or better in all four majors including the quarterfinals of the Australian Open, which was the best Grand Slam tournament result at that point of her career.